COVID-19

 Women who are pregnant or breastfeeding

-Unvaccinated pregnant women are at increased risk of severe disease from COVID-19.1 Unvaccinated pregnant women are recommended to receive a primary course of COVID-19 vaccine.
-Dosing and vaccine choice recommendations are the same as for non-pregnant people of the same age.
+Unvaccinated pregnant women are at increased risk of severe disease and adverse perinatal outcomes from COVID-19.27-29 Unvaccinated pregnant women are recommended to receive a primary dose of COVID-19 vaccine, which can be given at any time during pregnancy.

 Comirnaty JN.1 and Omicron XBB.1.5-based vaccines can be used in pregnancy.
 Although the latest mRNA COVID-19 vaccines (Comirnaty JN.1 and Omicron XBB.1.5-based vaccines) have not been formally studied in pregnant women, ATAGI considers them suitable and safe for use.